pablofradua/csv-preview-app/README.md

     * Testing with [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org)
 * You may use third-party libraries if they are publicly licensed and free to use.
 * Think of your code as production-ready code.
+* You may start with this provided shell project to start the challenge.
 * See a [sample CSV file with generated names](doc/names.csv) for testing (generated with [convertcsv.com](https://www.convertcsv.com/generate-test-data.htm))